 Understand what your goal is and make a sensible nutrition and diet plan.
 Set up the correct calorie deficit set up for your target weight.

-Your body is trying to reduce energy expense if you are burning fewer calories than you are taking in in a day thus stalling weight loss.
+Your body is trying to reduce energy expenses if you are burning fewer calories than you are taking in a day, thus stalling weight loss.

 Many factors go into how much energy your body is using, but overall you have to burn more calories than you eat to lose weight.